greg-raven/Department-21/_posts/2016-02-02-bizarre-laws-still-on-the-books.md

 Tennessee: It is illegal to share your Netflix password.

-Texas: It is illegal to sell one’s eye.
+Texas: It is illegal to sell one's eye.

 Utah: It is illegal NOT to drink milk.